scaarup/aula/README.md

 - Installable and updatable via HACS
 - UI config flow
 - School schedules as Home Assistant calendars
-- "Ugeplaner" from "Min Uddannelse" and "Meebook"
+- "Ugeplaner/Ugenoter" from "Min Uddannelse" and "Meebook"

   We save "ugeplaner" as sensor attributes "ugeplan" and "ugeplan_next".
 Can be rendered like:
   ```